Drishya21119/TextCNN/TextCNN-main/TextCNN.md

 1. Text Classification using CNN and other models
 2. NNI for TextCNN
 3. AutoKeras
 <p>Convolutional Neural Networks, a deep learning algorithm, is used for various computations, especially when dealing with images.
 The architecture of CNN can be used in the field of "Text Classification" to specify the labels to text.
+Much work has been done in this area dealing with text classification with different models and CNN but when it comes to neural network intelligence most of the work delas with images and not text.<br>
-Much work has been done in this area, starting when Yoon Kim proposed a series of experiments with convolutional neural networks trained on top of pre-trained word vectors for sentence-level classification tasks.
-A simple CNN with little hyperparameter tuning and static vectors achieves excellent results on multiple benchmarks.
+Starting when Yoon Kim proposed a series of experiments with convolutional neural networks trained on top of pre-trained word vectors for sentence-level classification tasks,a simple CNN with little hyperparameter tuning and static vectors achieves excellent results on multiple benchmarks.
 Experiments were done on different datasets with different parameters of CNN layers.
 Initially, base CNN was used (regular CNN).
 The architecture Kim shows is that sentences are represented as vectors of words; these words are converted into (300D) vectors giving us a 2D representation for each sentence.
 All the other researchers initially used this basic CNN structure, and then the modification was done.
 In another study, a model called "Lightweight CNN" is used, an architecture proposed by Ritu Yadav in her paper to solve the high memory consumption issues.
 The proposed network combines separable convolution, dilated convolution, and batch normalization to reduce memory consumption.
 Many other studies show that the model can be based on character level or word level, and accordingly, CNN behaves.</p>

 <p>In a study for Introduction to Neural Architecture Search for Convolutional Networks Neural Architecture, it has been defined that  Search (NAS) is a research field that utilizes optimization algorithms to design optimal neural network architectures.
 Neural Architecture Search (NAS) is the research field that emerged from various efforts to automate the architectural design process.
 NAS has been able to produce many state-of-the-art networks.
 A NAS procedure can be divided into several components, each of them contributing to the trajectory as well as to the result of the search.
 The most distinct features are the Search Space, Optimization, and Candidate Evaluation.
 Search space defines the networks that can examine to produce the final architecture.
 The optimization method dictates how to explore the search
 space.
-The concept of search space will be used for Neural Network Intelligence (nni), where we define various hyperparameters for our model and, accordingly, it trains to produce the best results.</p>
+The concept of search space will be a base while delaing with Neural Network Intelligence (nni), where we define various hyperparameters for our model and, accordingly, it trains to produce the best results.</p>

 ## What is Text Classification?